nus-cs2113-AY2122S1/ip/docs/README.md

 manually change the data in the text file.

 Be sure to follow this exact formatting:

 ```
 [TASK_TYPE_CHAR] | [STATUS_MARKER_INT] | TASK_NAME | DATE_TIME
 ```

+***Note: If duke is unable to run due to issues with text file, you must delete the data text file manually.***

 ---